State of Construction Apprenticeship Report 2024

 “The demand for skilled workers is high and we need a robust supply of people turning to a career in construction, achieving that requires a concerted effort.
 Construction companies consistently voice these concerns, but if the younger generation isn’t exposed to the opportunities within construction, the gap we currently see will remain.”

 This press release was issued on behalf of Protrade by Hallam.
-For further information, please contact Tom Bestwick at tom.bestwick@hallam.co.uk.
+For further information, please contact a member of the Marketing team at marketing@dipt.co.uk

 Image credit: Unsplash.
 Infographics provided have been supplied by Protrade